 Our tips on how to have a healthy social life on a budget include:

-- Hang out with friends who have similar lifestyles – it’s always nice to be able to relate to the people you spend your time with.
+Hang out with friends who have similar lifestyles – it’s always nice to be able to relate to the people you spend your time with.
 Maybe they’re students too, or full-time workers, or just broke like you, surround yourself with familiarity.
 If your friends are complete opposites then that’s okay!
-Just be honest with them about your financial situation to avoid be pushed to do things you can’t afford.
+Just be honest with them about your financial situation to avoid be pushed to do things you can’t afford, and get help with any student debts.
 Chances are, they’ll appreciate the cheap hangs.

 How to look good and have a healthy social life on a budget